About this Estepona Area Guide

 Golf and other sports

 Golfing fans are in for a treat since there are no less than eight golf courses in Estepona.
 These include the established El Paraiso Golf Club and Estepona Golf plus the up-and-coming Valle Romano course.
 Estepona is also within easy reach of the many golf courses in Marbella and Benahavis, and just a short drive from the world-famous Valderrama Golf, host of the Ryder Cup.
 And Finca Cortesin Golf is just a 10-minute drive to the west of Estepona, famous for being host to the Volvo World Match Play Championship in recent years.

 Estepona also offers a range of water sports including sailing, jet ski-ing and scuba diving.
 Many of these activities are based at Estepona Marina.

-Estepona boasts some of the best beaches on the Costa del Sol including three with blue-flag status in 2016.
-All the beaches are well-maintained and provide facilities and life-guard services in the holiday season.
+Estepona boasts some of the best beaches on the Costa del Sol and all are well-maintained and provide facilities and lifeguard services in the holiday season.
 Beach bars and restaurants are located on most beaches and many open all year-round.